Allegheny-Computer-Science-111-F2017/cs111-F2017-practical10-starter/README.md

 assignment, then you can follow the aforementioned steps to create an issue in its repository.
 To ensure that your issue is properly resolved, please provide as many details as is possible about the problem that you experienced.
-If you discover a problem with the laboratory assignment sheet, then please raise an issue in the [cs111-F2017-lab-sheets](https://github.com/Allegheny-Computer-Science-111-F2017/cs111-F2017-lab-sheets) repository and mention this assignment.
+If you discover a problem with the practical assignment sheet, then please raise an issue in the [cs111-F2017-lab-sheets](https://github.com/Allegheny-Computer-Science-111-F2017/cs111-F2017-lab-sheets) repository and mention this assignment.

-Students who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this laboratory assignment will receive free laptop stickers and extra credit towards their grade for it.
+Students who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this practical assignment will receive free laptop stickers and extra credit towards their grade for it.

 ## Assistance

-If you are having trouble completing any part of this project, then please talk with either the course instructor or a teaching assistant during the laboratory session.
+If you are having trouble completing any part of this project, then please talk with either the course instructor or a teaching assistant during the practical session.
 Alternatively, you may ask questions in the Slack team for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.